ldriko/dbf2sql/README.md

 - `dbf_files`: One or more DBF files to convert (required)
 - `--batch-size`: Number of records to process in each batch (default: 1000)
 - `--encoding`: Character encoding for DBF files (default: utf-8)
+- `--output-dir, -o`: Output directory for SQL files (default: same directory as DBF files)
 - `--verbose, -v`: Enable verbose logging

 ## Output

 For each input DBF file, the tool generates:
 - A SQL file with the same name but `.sql` extension
+- By default, SQL files are created in the same directory as the DBF files
+- With `--output-dir` option, SQL files are created in the specified directory
 - CREATE TABLE statement with appropriate field types
 - INSERT statements with batched records for optimal performance
 - Comments with file information and record counts